1ntentions/Local-Language-Model-Text-Response/README.md

 GPT 2 has 137 million parameters, while GPT 2 Medium has 380 million parameters.

-I chose these two local language models because they are so small and my computer had too much trouble running the larger models on HuggingFace.

 ## Steps
 -Have python 3.8 or higher installed (I am personally using 3.12).

+-The torch library is necessary to turn inputs into PyTorch tensors and reduce memory usage.

--Install transformers to be able to download and have access to HuggingFace's TinyLlama and LaMini models using the AutoTokenizer.from_pretrained() and AutoModelForCausalLM.from_pretrained() functions.
+-The transformers library is necessary to download HuggingFace's GPT 2 and GPT 2 Medium models and tokenizers for them using the AutoTokenizer.from_pretrained() and AutoModelForCausalLM.from_pretrained() functions.

--Install torch to be able to turn inputs into PyTorch tensors and reduce memory usage.

--Both of the above libraries can be installed using "pip install transformers torch".

--You can then add these installed libraries into your program with the import statements "import torch" and "from transformers import AutoModelForCausalLM, AutoTokenizer".
+-Add the torch and transformers libraries into your program with the import statements "import torch" and "from transformers import AutoModelForCausalLM, AutoTokenizer".

--You can also recreate my environment using my "requirements.yaml" file
+-You can recreate my environment using my "requirements.yaml" file